 Why Type 1s Need to Advocate for Type 2s

 Over 460 million people around the world have diabetes.
-Still, people with Type 2 diabetes feel stigmatized by those with Type 1 within the community.
-Knowing the rifts that exist between the Type 1 and Type 2 communities, T1Ds like health coach Kelly Dawes are aiming to do their part to heal the divide.
-Read her perspective on why it’s important for Type 1s to advocate for people with Type 2 diabetes.
+Still, people with type 2 diabetes feel stigmatized by those with type 1 within the community.
+Knowing the rifts that exist between the type 1 and type 2 communities, people with type 1 diabetes (T1Ds) like health coach Kelly Dawes are aiming to do their part to heal the divide.
+Read her perspective on why it’s important for type 1s to advocate for people with type 2 diabetes.

 How long have you been living with Type 1 diabetes?

 I currently manage my diabetes with multiple daily injections.
-As a kid, it was 1 shot a day — not nearly enough coverage.
+As a kid, it was one shot a day—not nearly enough coverage.
 I wore an insulin pump for years, but now I am back to injecting, and I am wearing a continuous glucose monitor.
 In the past, I would finger prick to check my blood sugars up to 10 times per day.
 The other way I manage my diabetes is through regular exercise.
 Both cardio and resistance training.
 I’ve been told by doctors that exercise is what kept me alive.
 When I was diagnosed, I was told I would live for 20 years.
 I rebelled by taking chances, doing things I was not supposed to do.
 I hated being given limitations so I pushed boundaries, one of which was boxing.
 Boxing helped stabilize my blood sugars and kept them in a decent range.
 I remember my first A1c in 1989, it was in the 6’s!
-Over the years I heard many stigmatizing comments towards people with Type 2.
-In reference to how Type 1 and Type 2 are different because T1Ds didn’t cause our disease.
-Also, Type 2’s have a chance to change their circumstances; there was always a shame factor involved.
+Over the years I heard many stigmatizing comments towards people with type 2.
+In reference to how type 1 and type 2 are different because T1Ds didn’t cause our disease.
+Also, type 2’s have a chance to change their circumstances; there was always a shame factor involved.

 As a person with Type 1 diabetes, why is it important to destigmatize Type 2 diabetes?